 Innovations in Professional Nursing Education Award Winners

-- Public School Without an AHC: Kent State University
+- Public School Without an AHC: Texas A&M University-Corpus Christi

 Past Award Winners

 Winner - Academic Health Centers

 Faculty and administration of the OHSU School of Nursing provided essential leadership in the collaborative efforts that resulted in creation of the new consortium and nursing education curricula.
 The consortium was created in 2002 and has served as a catalyst for change in nursing education throughout Oregon and the nation since that time.
 The Oregon Consortium for Nursing Education1 is a partnership of Oregon nursing programs (9 community college ADN programs and the OHSU BSN program) dedicated to educating future nurses.
 Faculty members from these partners have created a shared curriculum taught on all consortium campuses.
 The curriculum was created and continues to be maintained and revised by faculty representing all the partner programs.
 Through OCNE, students can complete coursework for the Bachelor of Science Degree in Nursing from OHSU without leaving their home community.
 Students on OCNE community college campuses complete the Associate of Applied Science degree in nursing and are eligible to take the RN licensure exam, then have the option to continue directly to OHSU senior level coursework required for the Bachelor’s degree through various OHSU campuses or through distance delivery of the didactic portion of the courses and local completion of the clinical experiences.

 The OCNE curriculum is an innovative design based on a set of core competencies educating a nurse who can provide care to individuals, families and communities in health promotion, acute or chronic illness and at the end of life.
 The graduate from an OCNE program is skilled in clinical judgment, culturally appropriate & relationship-centered care, systems thinking & leadership, and evidence-based practice.